geniusyield/dex-contracts-api/README.md

         accIx: 0
         # Payment address index.
         addrIx: 0
+     # Optionally, one can specify collateral in the configuration to avoid sending it's information in the endpoints which require it.
+    collateral: 15522d2518b36bdeb8e2e4829aff7ae9e5afbf74387d756543c5e955e83a9434#2
     ```
 3. Run the server with command `cabal run geniusyield-server -- serve -c my-config.yaml`.
 Run `cabal run geniusyield-server -- -h` for help 😉.
 4. Test if server is running successfully by calling, say, `/settings` endpoint.
 Example `curl` request: `curl -H 'api-key: YOUR_SECRET_KEY' -X GET http://localhost:8082/v0/settings | jq`, assuming port was specified as `8082`.
 On success, it should return something akin to: